andrewbanchich/forty-jekyll-theme/_posts/2017-11-1-students4nuclear.md

 <h3>Generation Atomic</h3>

-The first is the grassroots organization Generation Atomic.
+The first is the grassroots organization <a href="http://www.generationatomic.org">Generation Atomic</a>.
 GenA was founded by a nuclear advocate with no engineering background but a love for the environment, nuclear power, and a knack for organizing marches and events.
 If you’re interested in marching for nuclear, speaking with elected officials, or door-to-door canvassing, this is an amazing organization to join.

 GenA even has an app that helps you find events near you, stay up to date with news in the nuclear industry, and connect with others.

 <h3>American Nuclear Society</h3>

-Another great option is getting involved with the American Nuclear Society (ANS), both at the student chapter level and at the national level.
+Another great option is getting involved with the <a href="https://ans.org">American Nuclear Society (ANS)</a>, both at the student chapter level and at the national level.
 Again, you don’t have to be a nuclear engineer to get involved with ANS!

 Students–does your university have an ANS chapter?
-Check HERE.
+Check <a href="http://www.ans.org/const/student/">HERE</a>.
 If it does, you should check it out!
 ANS Student sections often hold outreach and advocacy events in their local communities.

 If your school doesn’t have a chapter, why not consider starting one?
 It’s a good way to bring together pro-nuclear students who want to protect the environment and advocate for clean power generation.
-Check out the resources to start an ANS chapter HERE.
+Check out the resources to start an ANS chapter <a href="http://students.ans.org/starting-a-student-section/">HERE</a>.

 Not a student any more?
-You can join your Local Section too, which often does similar outreach and advocacy events throughout the year.
+You can join your <a href="http://www.ans.org/const/local/">Local Section</a> too, which often does similar outreach and advocacy events throughout the year.

 Beyond ANS student and local sections, ANS national is also a vibrant community of 11,000 students and professional, and joining is a great way to expand your network.
 Note- joining your student section is not the same as joining ANS national, so I encourage you all to become a national member of the Society as well as your student or local section.